 Pollution, Factor Taxation and Unemployment

-Freie Universitaet Berlin; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+Freie Universitaet Berlin; CESifo (Center for Economic Studies and Ifo Institute)

-CESifo (Center for Economic Studies and Ifo Institute for Economic Research); National Bureau of Economic Research (NBER); Ludwig-Maximilians-Universität Munich
+CESifo (Center for Economic Studies and Ifo Institute); National Bureau of Economic Research (NBER); Ludwig-Maximilians-Universität Munich

 International Tax and Public Finance, Vol. 5, Issue 3, 1998